NSombekke/Logic-LLM/blogpost.md

 <!--Pan et al. (2023) report three main results.
 First, LOGIC-LM notably outperforms standard LLMs and Chain-of-Thought (CoT) across various datasets, highlighting the advantage of integrating LLMs with external symbolic solvers for logical reasoning.
 Second, GPT-4 exhibits superior performance compared to GPT-3.5, especially in standard prompting.
 Logic-LM further improves GPT-4 by 24.98% and 10.44% for standard prompting and CoT prompting, respectively.
 Third, while CoT generally enhances LLM performance, its benefits vary across datasets, with less substantial or negative effects seen in certain scenarios.
 Additionally, the effectiveness of problem formulation, the robustness of reasoning, and the impact of self-refinement highlight both the successes and challenges encountered in these areas.-->

 ## <a name="reasons">Reasons for extension</a>
-*Exposition of its weaknesses/strengths/potential which triggered your group to come up with a response.*

 As outlined in the introduction, the Logic-LM framework relies on three LLMs: ChatGPT, GPT-3.5, and GPT-4.
 However, due to their closed-source nature, these models suffer from limited transparency, customization options, and opportunities for collaboration.
 Therefore,  integrating open-source LLMs into the Logic-LM framework would be beneficial, as it increases accessibility, usability and flexibility.

 The authors of Logic-LM pointed out a crucial constraint, stating that “the model’s applicability is inherently bounded by the expressiveness of the symbolic solver” (Pan et al., 2023).
 Currently, only four distinct symbolic solvers are employed, limiting the framework's scope to four specific types of logical reasoning problems.
 This limitation can be mitigated by integrating more symbolic solvers into the framework, as proposed by the authors (Pan et al., 2023).
 Therefore, incorporating an additional solver expands the framework’s capabilities, which is facilitated by the inherent flexibility of its design.
 Moreover, this addition encourages the development of a versatile logic-solving model.

+AAdditionally, we will reproduce the results of the original paper to investigate its reproducibility.
+As the authors utilized closed-source models, we have opted to reproduce the results on a smaller scale using ChatGPT.

+In summary, our contributions are threefold:

+1. Making Logic-LM open-source to enhance accessibility.
+2. Extending Logic-LM by integrating Linear Temporal Logic.
+3. Reproducing the results of the original paper to investigate its reproducibility.

 ## <a name="open_source">Extension: Open-source models</a>
 Our first extension is making Logic-LM work with open-source language models, instead of closed-source models like ChatGPT.
 To make the application as flexible as possible, this was appplied by using models from the Huggingface library (https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
 Two versions of the current state-of-the-art open-source model Llama-3 have been utilized<!--(TODO add ref)-->.
 First, the smaller 8B version of the model is implemented and evaluated to see how well Logic-LM performs with a lower resource model.
 Additionally, the larger version of Llama-3 (70B) is utilized to extend Logic-LM, as it is significantly larger it is expected it outperforms the 8B variant.
 Both models are be compared with the GPT models used by the original author to see how SoTA open-source models compare to closed-source models.

+### Experiments
+Following the methodology of the original paper we evaluate the two Llama3 models on five common logical reasoning datasets (as explained in the introduction).
+The models are compaired against 2 baselines 1) Standard LLMs;
+and 2) Chain-of-Thought (CoT) (Wei et al., 2022b).
+Follwing Pan et al (TODO bron) we ensure fair comparisons, by using the same in-context examples for all models.
+For reproducibility, we set the temperature to 0 and select the highest-probability response from the LLMs.
+We evaluate model performance based on the accuracy of selecting the correct answer from multiple-choice questions.
+(TODO stukje over self refinement)

 ## <a name="ltl">Extension: Linear Temporal Logic</a>
 Second, we extend the Logic-LLM by introducing Linear-time Temporal Logic (LTL), which enhances standard propositional logic to express properties that hold over time-based trajectories.
 This extension is particularly useful in robotics and automated planning, where paths must comply with temporal constraints.

 The integration of Linear Temporal Logic (LTL) in Logic-LM involves several components, as illustrated in Figure 2.
 The input problem consists of a context, a question, and three multiple-choice options.
 The context sets the environment for answering the question.
 The problem formulator translates the question and options into logic formulas suitable for the solver.
 Specifically, the question is first converted into an easier canonical LTL representation, and then into the raw LTL formula.
 The options are translated into runs.
 The symbolic reasoner then evaluates each run to determine if it satisfies the LTL formula using a Büchi automaton.
 These results are passed to the result interpreter, which generates the answer.
 We will test and evaluate this extension based on a drone planning scenario (TODO bron dataset).
+Additionally we perform an experiment evaluating the performance of three LLMs in converting natural language to LTL and runs.
 Further details are provided in the following sections.

 <table align="center">